The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 For example, customers who buy specific products might naturally lead to a higher repeat purchase rate.
 Good examples of this are if a user buys a product that requires refills.
 Whereas, email campaigns and even affiliate campaigns can re-activate supposedly 'dead' customers.
 So, trying to paint an 'average lifespan' can be challenging and inaccurate

 What we'd recommend is to reframe the question and get more precise data.
 This does require a cohort analysis though, rather than a basic calculation.

 - What is the LTV of customers after 3 months from their first purchase?
 What about after 6 months?
 Or 12 months?
 You could then look at churn rate of your customer base and consider tactics to reduce churn at certain time frames.

 - Where did your top customers come from?

 - Why might they be buying more than others?

 - You could also break down LTV by channel, geography or product.
 You want to ask, why some customers remain loyal while others only buy once.

 At the very least with set timeframes such as 3, 6 and 12 months you will get a more accurate idea of 'value' compared to a general 'lifespan'.

 eCommerce KPIs No 5: Purchase Frequency

 Purchase frequency refers to the number of times an average customer purchases a good or service from your store in a specified time period.
-For most eCommerce businesses, one key way they can grow revenue and profits is by focusing on encouraging existing customers to make a new purchase.
+For most eCommerce businesses, one key way they can grow revenue and profits is by focusing on encouraging existing customers to make a new purchase which is 'customer retention'.
 Sounds simple.